xXMojerxx/coding-time/learning-cpp/variables.md

 # VARIABLES o_o
+> im sorry if this isnt sufficient information, still starting to learn and also dont really know how
+> to make more informational :P

 In C++, there are different type of variable.
 Each variable is indicated by the type of the variable given.
 So when coding in c++, look out for the different type of variable used!
 Here are the most basic types of variable:
 ```cpp
 int myNum = 5; // stores integers without decimals